 Paul Bush, Pharm.D., is currently chief pharmacy officer for Duke University Hospital in Durham, North Carolina and program director for the Health System Pharmacy Administration/MS residency.
 He has held the positions of director of pharmacy services for Detroit Osteopathic Hospital, St. John Hospital and Medical Center, and Medical University of South Carolina, and was corporate director for Clinical Pharmacy Services for Horizon Health System.

-Wendy Cox, Pharm.D., is associate dean for curricular and student affairs and a clinical associate professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy.
-After receiving her Doctor of Pharmacy from the UNC Eshelman School of Pharmacy, she completed a pharmacy practice residency at the Medical University of South Carolina and a primary care specialty residency affiliated with Campbell University at Kaiser Permanente in Cary, North Carolina, and the Southern Regional Area Health Education Center in Fayetteville, North Carolina.
+Wendy Cox, PharmD, is associate dean for professional education and a clinical associate professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill.
+Cox received her Doctor of Pharmacy from the UNC Eshelman School of Pharmacy.
+After graduation, she completed a pharmacy practice residency at the Medical University of South Carolina and a primary care specialty residency affiliated with Campbell University at Kaiser Permanente in Cary, NC, and the Southern Regional Area Health Education Center in Fayetteville, NC.

 Michael DeCoske, Pharm.D., currently serves as the associate chief pharmacy officer for Ambulatory Services at Duke University Hospital in Durham, North Carolina.
 Previously.
 DeCoske served as coordinator of pharmacy administrative services at Duke University Hospital.
 Prior to Duke, he completed a PGY1 and Health System Pharmacy Administration (PGY2) Residency at the Medical University of South Carolina in Charleston, South Carolina.
 He completed his Doctor of Pharmacy degree at Duquesne University in Pittsburgh, Pennsylvania.